muggy8/improbable/from-me-to-me/X1IapY2Y.md

 In fact, if you extend this logic further, eating animal meat is entirely off the table.

-Not only is that funtionally impossiable, Phanna didn't seem too bothered by the presence of meat till now and that just didn't make sense to me.
+Not only is that functionally impossible, Phanna didn't seem too bothered by the presence of meat till now and that just didn't make sense to me.

 Despite all this going on in my mind, I didn't have the courage to say any of it.